6.4. Analysis of evaluation results#

 6.4.1.2.3.
 Box plots#

-For comparison of distributions of several different measurements, we often use box-plots (see Figure below).
-Here we have the sound samples on x-axis (here called “Items”) and the improvement in POLQA scores on the y-axis (for more about delta scores, see section “Delta” below).
-The red line in the midle represent the median of all scores, the blue box contains 50% of all measurements and the black horizontal lines indicate the largest and lowest scores.
-In other words, each quartile which contains 25% of measurements, is indicated by an interval.
-An exception are outliers, that is, those measurements which are deemed exceptional in some sense, are marked with red plus-signs.
-Note that the choice of outliers is an sensitive issue; you cannot just choose which values are exceptional, but have to apply formal methods (it is an advanced topic which is not discussed here).
+We often use box plots to compare distributions of several different measurements (see Figure below).
+Here we have the sound samples on the x-axis (here called “Items”) and the improvement in POLQA scores on the y-axis (for more about delta scores, see section “Delta” below).
+The red line in the middle represents the median of all scores, the blue box contains 50% of all measurements, and the black horizontal lines indicate the largest and lowest scores.
+In other words, each quartile, which contains 25% of measurements, is indicated by an interval.
+An exception is outliers; those measurements deemed exceptional in some sense are marked with red plus signs.
+Note that choosing which samples are outliers is a sensitive issue; you cannot just choose which values are exceptional but have to apply formal methods (It is an advanced topic that has not been discussed here.)

-Note that box-plots are visualization methods and cannot be used alone to make conclusions about statistical significance.
-Instead, they valuable for descriptive analysis of results.
-For example in the figure below, female and male speakers are the three items on the left and right, respectively.
-Clearly we get an impression that the delta scores of the female speakers are higher than those of male speakers.
-However, the distributions are overlapping to such an extent that we would need proper statistical analysis to determine how likely it is that this is not just a coincidence.
+Note that box plots are visualization methods and cannot be used alone to draw conclusions about statistical significance.
+Instead, they are valuable for descriptive analysis of results.
+For example, in the figure below, female and male speakers are the three items on the left and right, respectively.
+We get the impression that the delta scores of the female speakers are higher than those of male speakers.
+However, the distributions overlap to such an extent that we need proper statistical analysis to determine how likely it is that this is not just a coincidence.

-In any case, box plots are useful in illustration of for example MUSHRA, POLQA and PESQ scores as well as their delta scores.
+In any case, box plots are helpful in illustration of, for example, MUSHRA, POLQA and PESQ scores, as well as their delta scores.
 Box plots contain less information than the corresponding histograms, but that omission reduces clutter; We can easily display 20 items side by side with a box-plot, whereas histograms of 20 items would be a mess.

 delta_polqa.png